Phone camera tips

 Photo ops and Instaworthy set-ups at L’OCCITANE Beauty Market 2019

-All these shots were snapped at L’OCCITANE’s very picturesque Beauty Market at ION Orchard’s B4 Station, open to the public from now till 9th July 2019.
+All these shots were snapped at L’OCCITANE’s very picturesque Beauty Market at ION Orchard’s B4 Station, open to the public till 9th July 2019.

 Imagine the cheery vibes and wholesome charm of a farmers’ market – but instead of peddling fruits and vegetables, the “market” showcases behind-the-scenes glimpses of L’OCCITANE’s most popular must-haves.